lahouely/orders_infrastructure/README.md

   * An Azure VM with HAproxy and a public IP.
   * An AKS cluster.
   * An Azure Database for MySQL - Flexible Server.
+  * An Azure VM to manage the DB
+  * An Azure Storage Account, with 2 NFS shares, one for sessions persistance, the other for resumes.
   * Additional necessary Azure resources.

 * The Kubernetes resources: